EECS-NTNU/bismo/doc/hardware.md

 hardware that take in the description of the large matrix multiply operation, and generate the corresponding instruction stream for each stage.

+**How are the instruction generators implemented?**
-The instruction generators are implemented in Vivado HLS since tiled matrix multiplication correspond to a well-structured nested loop over different tiles and bit positions.
+The instruction generators are implemented in Vivado HLS since tiled matrix multiplication corresponds to a well-structured nested loop over different tiles and bit positions.
+You can find the HLS source code under `src/main/resources/hls` and the corresponding Chisel `BlackBox` modules under `src/main/scala` (using the same names).

+**What if I want to use my own instructions?**
 The instruction generators can be bypassed using a multiplexer if desired, enabling the user to directly feed BISMO with their own instructions.
+Use the `BitSerialMatMulAccel::useDirectInstructionFeed()` function to configure the instruction mux, then feed your instructions using `BitSerialMatMulAccel::pushInstruction()`.

 ## Overlay Configuration
 BISMO is parametrized and can be instantiated in different sizes to generate a higher-performance overlay using more FPGA resources.

-*Directly in the source code:* The actual instantiaton is carried out in `ChiselMain.main` defined in `src/main/scala/Main.scala` which uses the `BitSerialMatMulParams` class defined in `src/main/scala/BISMO.scala` to specify the overlay configuration.
+* *Directly in the source code:* The actual instantiaton is carried out in `ChiselMain.main` defined in `src/main/scala/Main.scala` which uses the `BitSerialMatMulParams` class defined in `src/main/scala/BISMO.scala` to specify the overlay configuration.
 You can specify the overlay dimensions directly in `ChiselMain.main`.

-*As environment variables (limited):* For quick experimentation, three of the overlay dimensions are sourced from environment variables when `make` is called.
+* *As environment variables (limited):* For quick experimentation, some of the overlay dimensions are sourced from environment variables when `make` is called.
-The environment variables are `M (dpaDimLHS)`, `K (dpaDimCommon)` and `N (dpaDimRHS)`.
-For instance, `export M=2 K=64 N=2; make all` will generate a 2x64x2 overlay.
+See under Makefile variables [here](platforms.md) for more details.

 ## Resource Characterization Flow
 You can run the characterization flow to see how the FPGA resource usage